On this page

 </code></pre>

-The Input Problem: Which LaTeX?
+The Input: Which LaTeX?

 LaTeX is not a single specification.
-It's a macro language built on TeX, extended by hundreds of packages over four decades.
-When someone says "I want to write LaTeX," they might mean:
+It is a macro language built on TeX, extended by hundreds of packages over four decades.
+Neither KaTeX nor MathJax supports all of it.
+They implement subsets — substantial subsets, but subsets nonetheless.

-KaTeX focuses on common mathematical notation.
-It supports:
+KaTeX focuses on common mathematical notation:

 latex